 Reference, setting.
-Description of study Description of self- assessment Reference test Comments problems prevalent in older people in the community to identify those in need of outpatient comprehensive geriatric assessment (CGA).
-Screening took place at senior center meal sites, n=821 and of the 555 who failed one or more criteria 150 had CGA (RR= 27%) depression.
-Urinary incontinence, functional impairment and physical activities.
-Scored and interpreted by professionals. assessed not to be at risk were followed by with CGA therefore the occurrence of false negatives is not known.
+Description of study Description of self- assessment Reference test Comments problems prevalent in older depression.
+Urinary assessed not to be at risk were people in the community to incontinence, functional followed by with CGA therefore identify those in need of impairment and physical the occurrence of false outpatient comprehensive activities.
+Scored and negatives is not known. geriatric assessment (CGA). interpreted by professionals.
+Screening took place at senior center meal sites, n=821 and of the 555 who failed one or more criteria 150 had CGA (RR= 27%)